 What Are Android Push Messages?

-The best part is that the push message pop up even if the subscriber isn’t using a browser.
-It’s like an email blast, but with a web push notification, your subscribers don’t need to be using an app to see your message.
+If you choose to send a web push notification, then the push message pops up even if the subscriber isn’t using a browser.
+It’s like an email blast, but with a web push notification; your subscribers don’t need to be using an app to see your message.

-In short: An Android push message is a simple way to send out a clickable link to your content to anyone who opted in.
+In short: An Android push message is a simple way to send out a clickable deep link or a clickable URL to your content to anyone who opted in.

 With push notification sequences, your audience now has no excuse to ignore you.
 And unlike social media websites, there is no algorithm throttling your reach to get you to pay for ads.